General Manager Emeritus

-Tom Karlo is general manager of KPBS, the public media stations serving San Diego and Imperial Counties.
+Tom Karlo is general manager emeritus of KPBS.
+He retired on December 30, 2020.
 Karlo began his career at KPBS in 1973 as a part time assistant while studying television and film at San Diego State University.
-He has held numerous positions including assistant cameraman, director, producer, associate general manager of operations and production, and associate general manager of business, finance and operations.
-He won three local Emmys prior to his transition into management.
-Karlo was named general manager in 2009.
+He has held numerous positions including assistant cameraman, director, producer, associate general manager of operations and production, and associate general manager of business, finance and operations, and general manager.
+He has won three local Emmys and was named general manager in 2009.

-Under his leadership, the station merged the TV, radio, and digital departments into one content producing center, focused on journalism and local content.
+During his leadership as general manager, the station merged the TV, radio, and digital departments into one content producing center, focused on journalism and local content.
 The station created "KPBS Evening Edition" on TV, shifted KPBS’ online content to focus on news, invested in local producers for new regional programming, and expanded the radio schedule to feature news and information 24 hours a day.

-The results have been impressive, with staff, audience and fundraising growth over the last nine years.
-KPBS is the highest rated public television station in the nation.
-More than 1.2 million people watch, listen, click or stream KPBS’ content every week, with a 24% annual growth in the past year.
-The news room has grown from 17 people in 2009 to 45 today.
+The results have been impressive, with staff, audience and fundraising growth during his leadership.
+KPBS became among the highest rated public television stations in the nation; more than 1.2 million people watch, listen, click or stream KPBS’ content every week.
+The newsroom has grown from 17 people in 2009 to 45 in 2020.